adisuyash/perpx/README.md

-# PerpX
+# PerpX - A Decentralized Perpetual Exchange

-PerpX is a decentralized perpetual exchange on EDU Chain that aims to create synthetic assets that mimic the price of another asset without ever holding the actual asset. <br>
+PerpX on EDU Chain is a decentralized perpetual exchange  that aims to create synthetic assets that mimic the price of another asset without ever holding the actual asset. <br>
-This innovation allows users to gain exposure to various assets without the need to physically own them, providing a seamless and efficient way to diversify and manage investments.
+This innovation allows users to gain exposure to various assets without physically owning them, providing a seamless and efficient way to diversify and manage investments.

-#### Live Deployment on Vercel: https://PerpX.vercel.app
+#### Live Deployment on Vercel: [https://perp-dex.vercel.app](https://perpx-dex.vercel.app/)

 ## Project Structure